How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 Care of Cashmere – Does Cashmere Pill?

-Pilling, those pesky little fuzz balls on your sweater, happens, but it depends on the quality of your cashmere and how you treat it.
+Pilling, those pesky little fuzz balls on your sweater, can happen, but it depends on the quality of your cashmere and how you care for it.
 To fend off pilling:

 - Choose premium cashmere made from long, fine fibers, which are less prone to pilling.